lyz-code/blue-book/docs/task_workflows.md

 author: Lyz
 ---

+# Hype flow versus a defined plan

+I've found two ways to work on my tasks: following a plan and following the hype flow.

+The first one helps you finish what you started, and directs your efforts towards big goals.
+The side effect is that it achieves it by setting constrains on what to do, so you sometimes end up in the position of doing tasks that you don't want to at the moment, and suppressing yourself not to do the ones that you want.

+The second one takes advantage of letting you work on wherever you want at the moment, which boosts your creativity and productivity.
+This way imposes less constrains on you and is more pleasant because surfing the hype is awesome.
+The side effect is that if you have many interests, you can move forward very quickly on many directions leaving a lot of projects half done, instead of pushing in the direction of your big goals.

+The art here is to combine both at need, if you have a good plan, you may be able to start surfing the hype, and when the time constrains start to press you, switch to a stricter plan to be able to deliver value in time.
+This makes more sense in work environments, at personal level I usually just surf the hype unless I have a clear objective with a due date to reach.

+# Planning workflows

 Task management can be done at different levels.
 All of them help you in different ways to reduce the mental load, each also gives you extra benefits that can't be gained by the others.
 Going from lowest to highest abstraction